-The 2003 (2014-03-01) Standard Instructions - Goods or Services - Competitive Requirements, are incorporated by reference into and form part of the bid solicitation.
+Standard Instructions - Goods or Services - Competitive Requirements 2003 (2014-09-24) are incorporated by reference into and form part of the bid solicitation with the modifications to the text below.
+If there is a conflict between the provisions of 2003 and this document, this document prevails.